 Generally, there is no requirement for cost sharing, matching, or cost participation to be eligible for award under this BAA.
 Cost sharing and matching is not an evaluation factor used under this BAA.
 Exceptions may exist if the applicant is proposing the use of an OT for research or prototype as an award instrument.
-Cost-sharing requirements may be found at 32 CFR Part 37 and in the DoD Other Transaction Guide for Prototype Projects (https://www.dau.edu/pdfviewer/Source/Guidebooks/Other-Transactions-(OT)-Guide.pdf).
+Cost-sharing requirements may be found within the specified Other Transactions regulations and Other Transaction Guides referenced in this BAA.
 Applicants are encouraged to consider cost sharing schemes in cooperation with ARI.